daattali/beautiful-jekyll/covid-policy.md

 ### **Where can I see COVID-19 statistics for Brookfield WI (Waukesha County)?**

 Please see the [COVID-19 Wisconsin Summary Data](https://www.dhs.wisconsin.gov/covid-19/data.htm) dashboard.
-Waukesha County is directly west of Milwaukee, which is in the south-west portion of the state.
+Waukesha County is directly west of Milwaukee, which is in the south-east portion of the state.

 ### **Will there be unvaccinated people outside of con space?**